CJBLACK24/National-University-Iloilo-Management-System/README.md

-# 🎓 WIT University Management System
+# 🎓 National University of Iloilo Management System

 A comprehensive university management system built with modern web technologies.
 This system provides role-based dashboards for administrators, teachers, students, and parents to manage academic operations efficiently.